ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 You can modify high-availability by adding a policy and setting it with a higher priority, but the default policy cannot be removed.
 Any additional virtual hosts do not have a high-availability policy set by default.
 It is recommended that you to add a high-availability policy to all your virtual hosts.

+### Mirrored Queues

+In the default configuration uses [mirrored queues](https://www.rabbitmq.com/ha.html#what-is-mirroring), each queue has a master located on one member of the cluster and mirrors of the queues exist on the other members of the cluster.
+Messages published to the queue first go to the master and are then replicated to the mirrors.
+Something happens to the master node, the oldest synchronized mirror is promoted to master.

+### Quorum Queues

+Starting in RabbitMQ 3.8, high-availability can be managed with [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
+Using quorum queues can significantly improve high-availability of a deployment, specifically in cases where queues exist long-term and their durability is more important than other features.
+Quorum queues manage high-availability by maintaining a quorum using the Raft Consensus Algorithm, and the current master and a majority of the replicas agree on the contents of the queue.
+If something happens to the master node, the replicas elect the next master.

+The RabbitMQ documentation covers the [use-cases](https://www.rabbitmq.com/quorum-queues.html#use-cases), as well as how to [implement quorum queues in your cluster](https://www.rabbitmq.com/quorum-queues.html#usage).

 ## High-Availability for your Application

 Applications that communicate over networks and cloud services are subject to transient connection failures.
 Also, because {{site.data.keyword.messages-for-rabbitmq}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
 These operations can cause a short blip in connectivity, so you might also see a short connection interruption.